 Maybe it’s taking over dinner duty (that’s generally his job at our house) or maybe it’s showing up at his office with his favorite Subway combo.
 It could be something as small as cleaning up after the little messes he makes without complaint, too.
 Just watch, and you will start seeing hundreds of things you can do to make your husband’s life easier.

 Are you really hearing it when your husband tells you what he needs?
 My husband often recites all of the things he needs to get done when he is stressed.
 I could just be sympathetic and go and do my own thing, but I could also really hear what he’s saying.
 He is saying “This is what I have to do, is there any way you could do something on this list for me?”
 He may not even realize that is what he is saying, but you can read between the lines.
 And you should read between the lines.

-Yesterday was Bria’s birthday and she had requested a German chocolate cake.
-I came home for lunch and found The Maestro frantically working on his rehearsal for that night and the cake not even started.
+Yesterday was our oldest daughter’s birthday and she had requested a German chocolate cake.
+I came home for lunch and found my husband frantically working on his rehearsal for that night and the cake not even started.
 He then ran down his list and he said he didn’t know how he would get the cake done.
 I will admit, I was a little bugged because I had to work and I didn’t know how I would do it either!

 But after lunch I realized that what I needed to do was cancel a lesson so I could go home and do the cake for him.
 And that is exactly what I did.
-It was a sacrifice on my part, but one I was willing to make for true love.
+It was a sacrifice on my part, but one I was willing to make.

 If all your observation powers fail you, just ask.
 There’s nothing wrong with that!
 And the best part is, you’ll know exactly what he needs and there will be no guesswork involved.
 A simple “What can I do to help you today?” goes a really long way towards improving your marriage relationship.
 It also helps you both learn to communicate better.